Darlington02/min-starknet/Readme.md

 **PS: This project has two branches!
 The `master` branch serves as a guide, the `develop` branch gives a boilerplate for building on your own.
 Once you are ready to practice on your own, simply checkout to the `develop` branch which contains interfaces with no codes for each of the listed projects, and ensure to follow along with the repo, in the order specified below for maximum efficiency.
 Endeavour to always read the code comments to effectively understand the underlying codes, AND might be useful to also note that goerli2 was the network mostly used throughout development**

-Finally, this repository is targeted at those with basic understanding of how Cairo and StarkNet works.
+Finally, this repository is targeted at those with basic understanding of how Cairo and StarkNet work.
 If you do not understand basic Cairo syntax, then take out time to first go through my Journey through Cairo series on [medium](https://medium.com/@darlingtonnnam).

 ## MIN-ENS

 Min-ens is a simple implementation of a namespace service in Cairo.
 It contains a single external function `store_name` and a single view function `get_name`.
 A storage variable `names` which is a mapping of **address** to **name**, is also used to store the names assigned to every address, and an event **stored_name** which is emitted each time a name is stored!

-A basic test file is also availabe [here](https://github.com/Darlington02/min-starknet/blob/master/tests/test_ens.cairo) to help you learn the basics of writing tests in Cairo with Protostar.
+A basic test file is also available [here](https://github.com/Darlington02/min-starknet/blob/master/tests/test_ens.cairo) to help you learn the basics of writing tests in Cairo with Protostar.

 ## MIN-ERC20

 One of the basic things we learn to do whilst starting out with Smart contract development is learning to build and deploy the popular ERC2O token contract.
 In this repo, we implement the ERC20 standard using [Openzeppelin's library](https://github.com/OpenZeppelin/cairo-contracts/blob/main/src/openzeppelin/token/erc20/library.cairo).

-The goal for this project is to build and deploy a simple ERC20 token contract.
+The goal of this project is to build and deploy a simple ERC20 token contract.

 To get better at writing tests, you could try understanding and replicating the ERC20 cairo contract test [here](https://github.com/Darlington02/min-starknet/blob/master/tests/test_erc20.cairo).